MicroShed/mp-starter-vscode-ext/README.md

 ## Quick Start
 * Install the extension
-* Launch the VS Code command palette, select `MicroProfile Starter` to run the extension
+* Launch the VS Code command palette, then select `MicroProfile Starter` to run the extension

 ## Input